GerritCodeReview/gerrit-ci-scripts/jenkins-docker/README.md

   $ systemctl restart docker.service
 ----

-* Add this line to crontab job (replace <your_slave_id>):
+* Add this line to crontab job (replace <your_agent_id>):

 ----
-*/5 * * * * /root/gerrit-ci-scripts/worker/tunnel.sh <your_slave_id>
+*/5 * * * * /root/gerrit-ci-scripts/worker/tunnel.sh <your_agent_id>
 ----

 * In case your server is behind a Firewall, open tcp/2375 port for incoming requests.

-* Check on https://gerrit-ci.gerritforge.com and running `docker ps` that your slave is up and running and build jobs are scheduled.
+* Check on https://gerrit-ci.gerritforge.com and running `docker ps` that your agent is up and running and build jobs are scheduled.
 If all went well and when jobs have arrived you should see something like:

 ----
   $ docker ps
-  CONTAINER ID        IMAGE                                    COMMAND                  CREATED             STATUS              PORTS d9ff4b6a8b1c        gerritforge/jenkins-slave-bazel:debian   "bash -x /bin/star..."
+  CONTAINER ID        IMAGE                                    COMMAND                  CREATED             STATUS              PORTS d9ff4b6a8b1c        gerritforge/jenkins-agent-bazel:debian   "bash -x /bin/star..."
 6 minutes ago       Up 6 minutes        0.0.0.0:32792->22/tcp
 ----